campworkcoeman/campworkcoeman.org/boy-scouts/planning.md

 ## Pre-Camp Leaders Meeting

-Pre-camp planning meetings will be held in May; exact dates TBA.
+Pre-camp planning meetings for 2019 will be held Saturday, May 11^th and Saturday, May 18^th; both meetings will begin at 1:30 PM in the Dining Hall.
 Each troop should send their camp Scoutmaster and Senior Patrol Leader to *one* of these meetings.
 All pre-camp planning information will be discussed related to programs, medical form requirements, and the Sunday check-in process.
 All troops should be represented at one of these meetings.
 A visit to your campsite is possible with a Camp Commissioner.
+Please confirm attendance to the Camp Director, Lou Seiser ([lseiser@campworkcoeman.org](mailto:lsesier@campworkcoeman.org)).

+An additional pre-camp planning meeting will be held on Long Island:
+> %text-center%
+> Saturday, April 27^th at 10:00 AM<br/>
+> St. Raymond's School Cafeteria<br/>
+> 263 Atlantic Avenue<br/>
+> East Rockaway, NY 11518

 ### Medical Forms